betterobjects/activeql/docs/domain-configuration/entity-configuration.md

 ## path

-The `path` property is the identfier for this entity in the UI, because it is the _path_ in the url.
+The `path` property is the identfier for this entity in the UI, also it is the _path_ in the url.

 Per default this is the underscore version of the `plural` of the entity.